Const-me/Cgml/Readme.md

   can compile HLSL into SPIR-V.
   Portions of DXVK project code, available [here](https://github.com/doitsujin/dxvk), which implements D3D11 on top of Vulkan, can be adapted for the new backend.
-The backend only utilizes a small subset of the D3D11 API, including device, context, buffers, compute shaders, and queries.
+The backend only utilizes a small subset of the D3D11 API, including device, immediate context, buffers, compute shaders, and queries.

 * **Simplified Approach to Compute Kernels**<br/>
   Conventional AI libraries bury GPU-running compute kernels deep within the lower levels of the stack,